Sunday, February 14, 2010

 2. restructuring of debt,

-3. externally forced revisions of its operations or similar actions
+3. externally forced revisions of its operations or similar actions.

 Before disclosing the auditor's substantial doubt concerning the entity's ability to continue as a going concern, the auditor is required to consider management's plans over the next year to meet its obligations as they become due.